Attendance

 AHPS approach to supporting consistent high attendance

 Families are expected to phone the school office and give a reason for a child's absence before 9am each day.
-If school do not hear from families we will contact families to ascertain the reason for non attendance.
-If we cannot contact families a home visit will be undertaken.
+If school do not hear from families, we will contact families to ascertain the reason for non- attendance.
+If we cannot contact families, a home visit will be undertaken.

-If a child is absent due to on going ill health or medical concerns a meeting will be scheduled for the school and family to discuss the medical needs in more detail.
+If a child is absent due to on-going ill health or medical concerns a meeting will be scheduled for the school and family to discuss the medical needs in more detail.
 The school nursing team and a families GP may also be asked to contribute to planning steps towards improved school attendance.

-If we are concerned about low attendance we will write to families directly.
-If attendance does not improve we will hold a meeting where we will seek support and guidance from our Educational Welfare Officer (EWO) from the local authority and possibly support from family workers at our local family hub.
+If we are concerned about low attendance, we will write to families directly.
+If attendance does not improve, we will hold a meeting where we will seek support and guidance from our Educational Welfare Officer (EWO) from the local authority and possibly support from family workers at our local family hub.
 An early help intervention may be needed to ensure the child's attendance improves.
-When attendance does improve we will seek to celebrate and acknowledge this with families.
+When attendance does improve, we will seek to celebrate and acknowledge this with families.

 Partnership working is key to a child's academic, social and emotional success.
 This is vital in our approach to attendance.

-Holiday/leave of absence during term-time
+Leave of absence during term-time

 The Education (Pupil Registration) (England) Regulations 2013 came into force in September 2013 and amended the 2006 regulations removing the reference to 'holiday' and 'extended leave' as well as the statutory threshold of ten school days.
 The amended regulations state the head teacher (or authorised person) may not grant any leave of absence during term-time unless there are 'exceptional circumstances' that apply to that application.
-The head teacher should consider each application on a case-by-case basis and on its own merits.
-It is at the head teacher’s discretion if the exceptional circumstances warrant the authorisation of the leave and should also determine the number of days the pupil should be absent for.
-Head teachers should make clear to parents the date on which the pupil will be expected to return to school.
+The headteacher should consider each application on a case-by-case basis and on its own merits.
+It is at the headteacher’s discretion if the exceptional circumstances warrant the authorisation of the leave and should also determine the number of days the pupil should be absent for.
+Headteachers should make clear to parents the date on which the pupil will be expected to return to school.
 All requests for leave of absence must be made in advance and by the parent/carer with whom the child normally resides.

-A penalty notice will be issued when leave of absence has been taken but the school have not received and authorised a request in advance (where it can be clearly demonstrated that the parent/carer understood that permission had not be given).
+A penalty notice will be issued when leave of absence has been taken, but the school have not received and authorised a request in advance (where it can be clearly demonstrated that the parent/carer understood that permission had not be given).

 Excessive delayed return from holiday: Where leave has been granted by the head teacher, an agreed return date should be discussed and what will occur if the pupil fails to return to school on the date stated.
 The Education (Pupil Registration) (England) Regulations 2006 also enable schools to remove from their roll pupils who have failed to attend on the agreed return date.
 Following this date, reasonable enquiry should occur by the school and local authority to ascertain the pupil’s whereabouts in an attempt to locate the pupil prior to removal.